 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 You can visit Ecuador without a visa, but you may be asked about your reason for travel and to provide evidence of a return or onward flight/bus ticket when you arrive.
 On arrival in the country, you’ll normally be allowed to remain in Ecuador for up to 90 days per year.
 If you’re planning to stay for longer, you should apply for a visa from the Ecuadorean Embassy in London (or from another Ecuadorean embassy overseas) before you travel.
 You can extend your 90 days for a further 90 days (before the first period expires) only once and by paying a fee.
 If you want to change your immigration status, by applying for another type of visa, you can do so at the Ecuadorean Ministry of Foreign Affairs and Human Mobility before the 90 or 180 days expires.

 If you wish to work or study in Ecuador, check visa requirements with the Ecuadorean Embassy in London before travelling.

-If you enter Ecuador via the border with Peru or Colombia you must insist on being given an entry stamp at the border showing the date of your arrival.
+If you enter Ecuador via the border with Peru or Colombia you must insist on being given an official entry stamp at the border showing the date of your arrival.
 There have been cases of buses not stopping at the border, which has caused great difficulties for foreign visitors who may need to return to the border entry point to get the required stamp and entry registration.
 If there is no exit stamp from the country you are coming from, in principle the Ecuadorean immigration officials cannot give you an entry stamp, thus you will be denied entry.

 Your passport should be valid for a minimum period of 6 months from the date of entry; this is a strict legal requirement from the Ecuadorean government.
 Without this minimum validity entry to the country will be denied.